Arrow Classic Rock: FM closure

 In February 2009, Crosspoints BV was ordered by the Radiocommunications Agency to cease Arrow Classic Rock broadcasting on the FM frequencies across the Netherlands by March 11 after a dispute about licence fees.
-Because of the financial crisis Crosspoints BV was not longer able to pay millions for licence fees to the Dutch government for the distribution of a special interest music station.
+Because of the 2008 financial crisis, Crosspoints BV was not longer able to pay millions for licence fees to the Dutch government for the distribution of a special interest music station.
 After FM-distribution stopped, Arrow Classic Rock was still broadcasting via all Dutch cable networks, online and on AM 828 kHz 24 hours a day.
 On 5 May 2009 Crosspoints switched off also the AM-transmitter because only a limited number of listeners could be reached.

 Programs

 At the time of Arrow Classic Rock on the FM were told several presented programs on the channel.
 Rinse Blanksma presented Roadrunner from 12 November 2007 to 29 April 2009.
 The afternoon edition of this program was presented by Maurice Verschuuren.
 Furthermore, Manuela Kemp with the afternoon show Rock Temple between 12:00 and 13:00 hour, and Marisa Heutink with the evening program Rock of Ages to hear on the station.
 On weekends there are several themes of hours with different types of rock music.
 On the weekday evening is heard almost nonstop music under Classic Rock Around The Clock, in the hours before midnight Easy Rock & Ballads.
 Furthermore, there are made several days special programs in the evening, like every Tuesday from nine to ten hours Arrow Symfonisch presented by Kees Baars, BluesBox by Gerry Jungen on every Wednesday from nine to ten, and finally Wintertijd with Harry de Winter, every Friday presented the hours before midnight.

 In 2012 heard there are different specials and presented programs on Arrow Classic Rock.
 On Tuesday night between nine and ten to hear the program Arrow Symphonic Mania.
 Gerry Jungen presents BluesBox on every Wednesday from nine to ten.

 As of 14 February 2011, every Monday from nine to ten hard rock and heavy metal can be heard in the program Arrow HIGH VOLTAGE!
 The program is presented by Liselotte "Lilo" Hegt, herself as a singer and bass player in Dutch metal and hard rock bands is active.
 Currently she plays in "Robby Valentine" and "Dial".

+In 2025 One of the highlights of the year is when they broadcast the ROCK 500 in October.
+This chart is compiled by their listeners.
+As usual, the musicstation repeat the ROCK 500 between Christmas and New Year's Eve.

+Throughout the year, They organise various promotions, including “What is your favourite motorbike hit” and “May is BOSPOP month”.
+Listeners also have the chance to win tickets to festivals and concerts.